Terrestrial television: Digital

-By the mid-1990s, the interest in digital television across Europe was such the CEPT convened the "Chester '97" conference to agree on means by which digital television could be inserted into the ST61 frequency plan.
+By the mid-1990s, the interest in digital television across Europe was such that CEPT convened the "Chester '97" conference to agree on means by which digital television could be inserted into the ST61 frequency plan.

 The introduction of digital terrestrial television in the late 1990s and early years of the 21st century led the ITU to call a Regional Radiocommunication Conference to abrogate the ST61 plan and to put a new plan for DTT broadcasting only in its place.

 In December 2005, the European Union decided to cease all analog audio and analog video television transmissions by 2012 and switch all terrestrial television broadcasting to digital audio and digital video (all EU countries have agreed on using DVB-T).
 The Netherlands completed the transition in December 2006, and some EU member states decided to complete their switchover as early as 2008 (Sweden), and (Denmark) in 2009.
 While the UK began to switch off analog broadcasts, region by region, in late 2007, it was not completed until 24 October 2012.
 Norway ceased all analog television transmissions on 1 December 2009.
-Two member states (not specified in the announcement) expressed concerns that they might not be able to proceed to the switchover by 2012 due to technical limitations; the rest of the EU member states had stopped analog television transmissions by the end 2012.
+Two member states (not specified in the announcement) expressed concerns that they might not be able to proceed to the switchover by 2012 due to technical limitations; the rest of the EU member states had stopped analog television transmissions by the end of 2012.

 Many countries are developing and evaluating digital terrestrial television systems.